coderefinery/coderefinery.org/content/blog/2020-04-24-online-workshops.md

----
-layout: master
-include: content
-title: CodeRefinery workshops moving online
-permalink: /blog/2020/04/24/online-workshops-update/
----
++++
+title = "CodeRefinery workshops moving online" slug = "2020/04/24/online-workshops-update"

+[extra]
-*2020-04-24 - Radovan Bast, Richard Darst, Anne Fouilloux, Bjørn Lindi, Thor Wikfeldt*
+authors = "Radovan Bast, Richard Darst, Anne Fouilloux, Bjørn Lindi, Thor Wikfeldt"

----
++++

 After cancelling all our planned in-person workshops this spring due to the ongoing pandemic, we decided to make the best of the situation